cosmos/gaia/docs/hub-tutorials/join-testnet.md

 When the chain reaches the upgrade block height, the chain will halt and you will have to download the new binary and move it to the correct folder.
 For the `Theta` upgrade, this would look like:
 ```

 # Prepare Theta upgrade directory

 mkdir -p ~/.gaia/cosmovisor/upgrades/Theta/bin

-# Download and install the new binary version.
+# Download and install the new binary version

 cd $HOME/gaia
 git pull
 git checkout <upgrade-release>
 make install

 # Move the new binary to the Theta upgrade directory

 cp $GOPATH/bin/gaiad ~/.gaia/cosmovisor/upgrades/Theta/bin

 ```

 Your node is now in a pristine state while keeping the original `priv_validator.json` and `config.toml`.
 If you had any sentry nodes or full nodes setup before,